-- Proceed through Oakhurst on Highway 41 - Turn right on Bass Lake Road/Road 222-large sign points the way - Proceed on Bass Lake Road for 3.4 miles, up over a ridge and down to lake basin - Turn right onto Road 222/South Shore Road for 0.3 miles look carefully for this turn! - Turn right to "STAY" on Road 222/South Shore Road - Bass Lake will appear on your left side after 1/2 mile, camp is 3.5 miles further - If when you first see the lake, it appears on your right, you have missed the 2nd turn off to remain on Rd.
-222 - Look for Skylake Sign at driveway on the right; proceed up the driveway to camp
+- Proceed through Oakhurst on Highway 41 - · Turn right on Bass Lake Road/Road 222-large sign points the way - Proceed on Bass Lake Road for 3.4 miles, up over a ridge and down to lake basin - Turn right onto Road 222/South Shore Road for 0.3 miles look carefully for this turn! - Turn right to "STAY" on Road 222/South Shore Road - Bass Lake will appear on your left side after 1/2 mile, camp is 3.5 miles further - If when you first see the lake, it appears on your right, you have missed the 2nd turn off to remain on Rd.
+222 - Look for Skylake Sign at driveway on the right; proceed up the driveway to camp driveway.

 Camp is not visible from the road, we are on a knoll above the lake.
-The docks are directly below camp and you will pass those just before reaching the Skylake driveway.
+The docks are directly below camp and you will pass those just before reaching the Skylake

-Skylake shares the same mailing address with Millers Landing, so do not enter our address into your GP5.
-Searching "Skylake Yosemite Camp's driveway once you are close, however we still urge you to follow directions as stated above.
+Skylake shares the same mailing address with Millers Landing, so do not enter our address into your GPS.
+Searching "Skylake Yosemite Camp" in Google maps will route to the camp's driveway, however we still urge you to follow directions as stated above.